dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

     Business numbers are 10m, which is less than half of  tourist travellers, being 10m.
 10. Teachers earning 60k; assistants earning 25k.
      Teachers earning is 60k, which is more than twice as high as assistants earning, being 25k.
+     Teachers earning is 60k, which is more than twice as high as assistants earning, being 25k.

 ---